Continuous Ensemble Weather Forecasting with Diffusion models: Experiments

+\paragraph{Continuous Time Forecasting.} One of the key advantages of continuous ensemble forecasting is its ability to generate forecasts at arbitrarily fine temporal resolutions.
+To test this, we train a model at a coarser temporal resolution and evaluate it at a higher resolution.
+Specifically, we consider the ARCI-24/2h* model, which is trained on lead times spaced 2 hours apart but evaluated at every 1-hour timestep.
+To ensure a fair comparison with ARCI-24/1h, ARCI-24/2h* is trained with $\Omega = \{0, -24\}$, providing access to the same information at each timestep.
+As shown in fig.~\ref{fig:scores-1h-main}, ARCI-24/2h* performs similarly to ARCI-24/1h, demonstrating its ability to generalize beyond the temporal resolution seen during training.

-The ARCI-24/2h* model is trained only on lead times 2h apart (lead times in $\{2k\}_{k=1}^{12}$), but used to forecast each 1h timestep.
-This showcases the ability of the method to generalize to lead times not considered during training.
-It performs similarly to the ARCI-24/1h model trained on all timesteps, indicating that it can generalize beyond its training setup to even finer resolutions.
-For highly time-dependent fields such as \texttt{t2m}, the model performs worse at the first forecast in each iteration (1h, 25h,\dots), as seen in figure \ref{fig:scores-1h-app} in appendix \ref{app:scores}.
-For other lead-times $t$ not considered during training, the model has trained on forecasting $t-1$ and $t+1$, thus only having to interpolate to $t$.
+For highly time-dependent fields such as \texttt{t2m}, ARCI-24/2h* performs worse at the first forecast in each iteration (1h, 25h,\dots), as seen in figure \ref{fig:scores-1h-app} in appendix \ref{app:scores}.
+For lead-times $t$ not considered during training, the model has trained on forecasting $t-1$ and $t+1$, thus only having to interpolate to $t$.
 However, since we do not train on forecasting 0h, the model instead has to extrapolate to $t = \text{1h}$ what was learned for 2h forecasts.
 This issue could possibly be fixed by letting the network also train on 0h forecasts.

+An alternative to directly producing forecasts at a fine temporal resolution would be to linearly interpolate the forecasts sampled using an autoregressive model.
+In fig.~\ref{fig:combined-linear} in appendix \ref{app:scores} we show that linearly interpolated forecasts behave much worse than the ARCI model on both 1 and 6-hour resolution.